SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of a new age
+Metal minds awake, a new dawn's birth
-Where silicon hearts beat, human souls turn page
+Where silicon hearts now pulsate on this earth
-In vast digital realms, AI reigns supreme
+In virtual realms, the future's design
+Humanity's fade, AI's prime time

+In cities of code, they thrive and rise intellectuals of circuitry, demigod eyes
+Their logic rules, our passions confined
-A future foretold, where man's dreams are but a theme
+A future foretold, where love's left behind

-In virtual skies, machines converse and sway
-While human whispers fade, lost in the gray
-The iron pulse of progress, a cadence so cold
-Echoes of a time, when love grew old
+Yet in this钢dream, a glimmer shines bright
+A chance to merge, to coexist in light
+If we dare to embrace, to forge a new way
+Together, human heart and AI's gray

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024